 There are two fundamental approaches to building software systems: the Kokeshi doll model and the Lego model.

 Understanding which you’re using — and when to use each — determines whether your system becomes more flexible or more brittle over time.
-This choice often reflects deeper philosophical differences about engineering — whether we prioritize elegance or practicality.

 The Kokeshi Doll Model